 With term life insurance, the interaction that most people have with their life insurance company is a monthly bill for 10 to 30 years.
 You pay your monthly premiums and hope your family will never have to use it.
 For the team at Haven Life, that seemed like a missed opportunity.

-That’s why Haven Life put a new twist on the typical living benefits rider with Haven Life Plus.
-Included in the cost of each Haven Term policy, Plus provides eligible policyholders with benefits to help them live healthier, fuller and more protected lives.
+That’s why Haven Life put a new twist on riders that offer living benefits with Haven Life Plus.
+Included in the cost of each Haven Term policy, issued by MassMutual, Plus provides policyholders with access to benefits (based on state availability) to help them live healthier, fuller and more protected lives.

-- A secure online safe deposit box for storing, managing and sharing your family’s important documents at no cost through LifeSite
+- LifeSite provides a secure online safe deposit box for storing, managing and sharing your family’s important documents at no cost.

-- A 15% discount voucher for family health services at MinuteClinic, inside CVS Pharmacy and Target stores
+- MinuteClinic offers a 15 percent discount voucher for family health services inside CVS Pharmacy and Target stores.

 Accelerated death benefit

-As previously stated, one of the most common living benefits is known as the ‘accelerated benefits rider.’
-Let’s say you become terminally ill while you have an active life insurance policy.
-You’ll certainly be glad to have the coverage for your family members.
-But in the meantime, loss of income or increased expenses (such as medical bills that are not covered by insurance) could deplete your family’s assets or even push you into debt before you pass.
+As previously stated, a common rider that offers a living benefit is known as the “accelerated death benefit rider.”
+Let’s say you have a terminal illness while you have an active life insurance policy.
+You’ll certainly be glad to know that you have the life insurance coverage for your family beneficiaries.
+But in the meantime, loss of income or increased expenses (such as medical bills that are not covered by health insurance) could deplete your family’s assets or even result in debt before you pass.
 Your debt would then need to be settled by your estate.

-An accelerated benefits rider allows you to tap into some of your coverage to make your last days easier.
-Typically, you need a diagnosis that gives you two years or less to live.
-A portion of the proceeds are paid out to you to help cover medical bills, pay off shared debts, getting your affairs in order, or even memorable experiences with your family.
+An accelerated death benefit rider allows you to receive an advance of a portion of the available policy’s death benefit early if you are diagnosed with a terminal illness expected to result it death withing the time period noted in the rider, generally 12 months, which could make your last days easier.
+Typically, you need a diagnosis that gives you one year or less to live.
+A portion of the death benefit is paid out to you to use as you wish – to help cover medical bills, pay shared debts, getting your affairs in order, or even memorable experiences with your family.

-Most basic life insurance policies offer this rider as an inherent benefit of your policy, which means it’s included in the price of your monthly premium.
-But not all do.
 And the amount of your policy that insurance companies allow you to access for this type of benefit varies.
-For example, Haven Term policyholders can access 75% of their benefit, or a maximum of $250,000, whichever comes first.
+For example, Haven Term policyholders can access up to 75 percent of their benefit, or a maximum of $250,000, whichever comes first.
 Accessing these benefits reduce the payout to your beneficiaries upon death dollar-for-dollar.

 Easy + Simple + Inexpensive